Tanvir-Chowdhury/NSU-Class-Schedule-Management-System/README.md

     - **Accurate Timing:** Logic correctly handles day patterns (e.g., ST, MW) to ensure events appear on the correct days of the week.
     - **Room Bookings:** Approved one-time room bookings are also synced.
     - **OAuth 2.0:** Secure connection using standard Google authentication.
+- **Advanced Sync Features:**
+    - **Account Selection:** Forces the Google Account Chooser every time, ensuring users can explicitly select which account to sync with (Personal vs. Institutional).
+    - **Clean & Sync:** Automatically detects if the user was previously connected to a different account.
+It clears all old "NSU Scheduler" events from the previous account before syncing to the new one, preventing duplicates and data leakage.
+    - **Event Tagging:** All events are tagged with `[NSU_Scheduler]` in the description for easy identification and automated cleanup.

 ## Tech Stack
 - **Backend:** FastAPI (Python)